PV Ratio Formula is Profit Volume Ratio Formula

 Contribution = Sales Revenue – Variable Costs

-Therefore, the contribution is the amount that contributes for the remaining costs which includes Fixed costs and also profit.
+Therefore, the contribution is the amount that contributes to the remaining costs which includes Fixed costs and also profit.

-Recommended Article: Fictitious Assets (also called as Fake Assets)
+Recommended Article: Fictitious Assets (also called Fake Assets)

 PV Ratio Additional Formulas